 Fernando de Noronha is an archipelago, with one main island and several smaller islands.
 It is located about 350 km off Brazil’s northeast coast.
-It features a variety of spetacular beaches with white sand and clear turquoise waters.
+It features a variety of spectacular beaches with white sand and clear turquoise waters.
 One of the most stunning of the beaches is Praia do Sancho, which has been named among the most beautiful Brazil beaches by magazines.
-The island offers a places to hike, swim, snorkel and with the great visibility of the water it is a good place to spot turtles, rays, sharks, eels, dolphins and other fish.
+The island offers places to hike, swim, snorkel and with the great visibility of the water, it is a good place to spot turtles, rays, sharks, eels, dolphins, and other fish.

 Ilha Grande – Rio de Janiero, Brazil

 Ilha Grande is an island off the coast of the Brazilian state of Rio de Janiero.
 The island is mostly undeveloped with no roads or cars and only a few small villages that can only be reached by boat or ferry.
 Ilha Grande has beautiful landscapes with remote beaches & vegetation of Atlantic rainforest.
 Ilha Grande can be visited where you can hike its trails, camp, and see its spectacular Brazil beaches, mountain peaks, waterfalls, and pristine forests.

 Ilhabela is an island situated off the coast of the Brazilian state of Sao Paulo.
 The island can only be reached by boat or by a car ferry, as there is no bridge connecting the mainland to the island.
 The island is covered with tropical Atlantic rainforest and it is a popular place for watersports, such as snorkeling, scuba. and free diving.
 The waters around the island are dotted with more than 50 shipwrecks, with some open for divers to explore.
 The island has many hiking trails, waterfalls & remote beaches.